Lito Osmeña: 1998 presidential election

 In 1997, he bolted Lakas and formed his own party he called Probinsya Muna Development Initiative or PROMDI, with Ismael Sueño as his running mate.
 Both of them ran for the position of president and vice president in the 11-way presidential election but lost to Joseph Estrada, and Gloria Macapagal Arroyo respectively.

 Later activities

 Osmeña returned to private life after the elections handling the party he founded as a party-list party.
 In the House of Representatives, the party was represented by Joy Augustus Young.
 Osmeña did not run in the 2004 elections and supported his former political rival Raul Roco's presidential run.
 His party was disqualified in the party list elections, citing that the party was a national political party.

-Osmeña ran in 2010 for senator but lost.
+Osmeña ran in 2010 elections for senator, but lost.

 Personal life

 Lito, as he was often called, was married to Annette Versoza and had three children, namely Mariano, Maria Luisa, and Emilio III.
 He had eight grand children - Annette, Santino, Marie, Katrien, Alexander, Emilio IV, Illeana, and Julia.
 Lito was part of the Osmeña clan, a very influential political family in the Philippines.
 Other prominent family members include former Senators Sergio Osmeña III, John Henry Osmeña and Sergio Osmeña Jr.; former Cebu City Mayor Tomas Osmeña, former President Sergio Osmeña, former Cebu Vice Governor John Gregory Osmeña, as well as his sister, real estate developer Annabelle "Annie" Osmeña-Aboitiz.